luciuskwok/CISC-4900-Unity/README.md

 	- macOS
 	- WebGL

+## Unity Project Folder "OMS"

+The root folder for the Unity project is named `OMS`.

-## Diagrams
+## Other Folders

+Most of the other folders are for files required by the Independent Project course.

-The `Diagrams` folder contains the main slide deck for this project and source images used for it.
-This slide deck is like the pitch deck for the project, and includes items required for the Diagrams deliverables assignment.
+The `Slides` folder contains the presentation slide deck for this project and source images used for it.
+This slide deck is like the pitch deck for the project.

-## Unity files

-There will be a folder containing the files used by the Unity project, after I have figured out the best practices for using git with Unity.
+The `Sketches` folder contains pencil-and-paper sketches I made, mostly for UI.

+The `Timelogs` folder contains PDF snapshots of my time logs for documenting the hours I put into the project during the Spring 2025 semester.

 ## License